3.1. What Is The New Rule Of Court Marriage In India?

 The bride and the groom must not be closely related by blood.
 This is in accordance with Schedule I of the Special Marriage Act, 1954, unless the customs of both permit such a marriage.

-Application Process For Court Marriage
+Documents Required For Court Marriage in India

 Step-By-Step Court Marriage Procedure In India